 Dr. Peter Weyand

-Dr. Weyand is a physiologist and biomechanist who joined SMU's Department of Applied Physiology and Wellness in the Fall of 2008.
-Dr. Weyand earned his Ph.D. in Exercise Physiology from the University of Georgia in 1992.
-He subsequently directed research efforts at Harvard University's Concord Field Station, a large animal facility specializing in terrestrial locomotion and later the Locomotion Laboratory of Rice University.
-Dr. Weyand has also served as a Senior Research Fellow at the US Army's Research Institute for Environmental Medicine and as a television science analyst for the Harvard-Smithsonian Center for Astrophysics Science Media Group.
+Dr. Peter Weyand is a biomechanist and physiologist who joined SMU's Department of Applied Physiology and Wellness in the Fall of 2008.
+Prior to coming to SMU, Dr. Weyand directed research efforts at Harvard University's Concord Field Station, a large animal facility specializing in terrestrial locomotion and the Locomotion Laboratory of Rice University.
+His research subjects have included antelope, emus, rodents and professional athletes with and without limb amputations.

 Clark K, Ryan L, Weyand P. Foot speed, foot-strike and footwear: linking gait mechanics and running ground reaction forces.
 The Journal of Experimental Biology, 217: 2037-2040, 2014.